SilasBoutwell/CIS185/Midterm/README.md

 │   │
 │   └── img/                     # Image assets
 │       └── favicon.png          # Favicon for the site
+│   │
+│   └── flowchart.drawio.svg     # Flowchart for design and ideas

 ## 6. Challenges Faced
 - Dynamic color extraction required using the avatar image with `crossOrigin` to avoid tainting the canvas.
 Handling images that fail to load or return neutral (gray) palettes was addressed by falling back to a secondary palette color or a default theme color, which was necessary UI and accesability purposes.